AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 The spirit of war **listens to no one** — not even you.
 It is immune to being intimidated, restrained or weakened, and always knows where the closest creature is.
 It makes **4 moves** each round and may repeat the same hostile move.

+##### Hellraiser's call

+*Master · 12 mana · 3 moves · instant*

+You summon **3 disgraced warriors, 2 skulls and 1 devastator**.
+They all die at the end of the current round.

+##### Summon annihilator

+*Legendary · 19 mana · 6 moves · special*

+You summon a **size 5** creature of pure destruction, lingering in this realm for as long as the blood flows.

+- *Stats:* resilience 8, evasion 6, unphased 1, movement 45 m, mana 54.
+- *Attributes:* power 7d12, speed 5d10, endurance 2d8, willpower 1d4, intellect 4d10, charisma 6d12, sense 3d6.
+- *Traits:* **Destructive aura** — no creature within 20 meters (the annihilator included) can benefit from damage reduction. **Rampage** — when the annihilator kills a creature, it regains one move. **Anti drain** — immune to *mana drain* and the *holy* weapon enchantment.
+- *Attacks:* **Claws of doom** (medium reach): 7d12+2d8 — *brutal, poison inflicting, bladed*.
+Always uses the *savage brawl* technique when more than 1 creature is in reach.
+- *Spells:* fire blast, dragon breath, mind crusher, manifest nightmare, ultimate age of desolation.

+The annihilator makes **4 moves** each round, acting directly after you.
+If its turn ends without making a creature heavily wounded or killing one — it returns to its prison in the furthest parts of hell.

 #### Spirit summoning spells

-##### Summon Earth Spirit

-*Advanced · 8 mana · 6 moves · 1 hour (240 rounds)*

-You summon a guardian spirit of earth and obsidian to shield you and your allies.

-- *Stats:* size 4, resilience 20, evasion 1, damage reduction −3, unphased 2, movement 10 m, mana 6.
-- *Attributes:* power 3d8, speed 1d4, endurance 4d10, willpower 1d12, intellect/sense/charisma 1d6.
-- *Abilities:* **Obsidian body** — the spirit's damage reduction cannot be ignored. **Bastion** — may guard against attacks targeting adjacent allies, becoming the attack's target.
-- *Attacks:* **Seismic slam** (short reach, *brutal, armor breaker*): 3d8, with the **earthcrusher** enchantment.
-- *Spells:* Spell ward, greater revenge

-The spirit makes **2 moves** each turn, acts immediately after you — and you command it mentally, for free, at the end of your turn.

 ##### Summon Lesser Fey